omancommunity/watermelon/README.md

 $ sudo apt update
 $ sudo apt list --upgradeable
 $ sudo apt dist-upgrade
+# add new user , here user name is python you can add any user you like
 $ sudo adduser python
 # add python user to sudo group
 $ sudo adduser python sudo